-Established in 2004 by the National Grid, Warm Wales was the first Community Interest Company (CIC) in Wales.
-Warm Wales-Cymru Gynnes was set up in 2004 by National Grid as part of that company’s specific aim to meet its corporate responsibility to Government and deliver benefits to 1 million fuel poor homes.
-It chose to do this under the banner of the ‘Affordable Warmth’ Programme.
-Warm Wales-Cymru Gynnes contributed to towards achieving this target.
+Warm Wales was established in 2004 by the National Grid as part of that company’s specific aim to meet its corporate responsibility to Government and deliver benefits to 1 million fuel poor homes.
+It chose to do this under the banner of the ‘Affordable Warmth’ Programme with Warm Wales contributing towards the target.

-Being a CIC means we have no shareholders’, instead any profits made are put back into the communities we serve.
-Our status also means that we bring a community centred approach to economic, social and environmental sustainability.
+In 2006 Warm Wales changed company status to become Wales’ first Community Interest Company (CIC).
+Being a CIC means we have no shareholders, instead any profits made are put back into the communities we serve.
+Our status also means that we bring a community centric approach to economic, social and environmental sustainability.
 We invest in the communities in which we work and leave a legacy of positive achievements.
-A small selection of our past projects are included.
+A small selection of our past projects are included on this website.

 If you would like to hear more about what Warm Wales are doing to help tackle fuel poverty in Wales and the South-West England head to our blog where we share energy advice and Warm Wales news

 Warm Wales is governed by a Board of Directors and run by a team of Senior Leaders, Project Managers, and Community Workers.

 Our delivery team is made up of a range of knowledgeable and impartial Community Workers and Project Coordinators who offer support and advice across Wales.

 Our team offers a range of advice, support, and referral options tailored to the needs of the household and are trained by the Welsh Water board and NEA to provide specialised advice.

 Board of Directors

 The Warm Wales Board of Directors bring a wide range of skills and experience to the organisation, these include energy, building design, academia, HR, change management, finance & commerce, gas and electricity industries, environment, sustainability, marketing and communications, infrastructure, accountancy, not for profit organisations.